More than anything,

 I love to make art.

 I drink an absurd amount of tea and I make videos occasionally.
 I adore art museums and dabble on the ukulele.
 I graduated with honors when I received my BFA in Photography from Shepherd University (a degree I was pretty sure people would care about when I was 18.
 So young.
 So naive).
+At least I’ve channeled some of my education into creating educational resources for other photographers over on Patreon.

 My entire life, I’ve loved sharing my perspective; illustrating life as I saw it and taking photos of things I thought may be overlooked.
 And I even wrote a journal entry at the age of 7 stating I would someday be an artist.
 In a black and white composition notebook, I poorly scribbled the words: